zoul/Finch/README.md

     for (int i=1; i<=10; i++)
         [gun play];

-(Don’t forget to link the application with `AudioToolbox` and `OpenAL` frameworks.)
-This is alpha code, the interface will almost certainly change.
-That said, it should be fairly easy to adapt to changes.
+Don’t forget to link the application with `AudioToolbox` and `OpenAL` frameworks.
+And please note that OpenAL does not support any compressed audio, which means that Finch – being just a tiny wrapper around OpenAL – also does not support compressed audio.
+You should be safe with mono or stereo WAV files sampled at 44.100 Hz.

 Bugs, gotchas
 =============